 Similarly to playfulness, problem-learning is not goal-oriented and makes extensive use of imagination.
 Imagination allows one to ‘create’ something new out of what already dwells in their mind.
 In other words, imagination is the driving force of creativity.

-An imagined object does not exist in the real-world and thus is not affected by physical laws.
+An imagined object does not exist in the real world and thus is unaffected by physical laws.
 This means that imagined objects are easy to manipulate and can be reshaped endlessly.
 By transforming an object in our mind, we could ultimately discover a new property which makes the object even more ‘interesting’.
-This emergent property allows to link what is imagined to what already exists – through the construction of an analogy – and thus implicitly recollect additional information about the possible uses of an object.
-That’s when problem-learning occurs.
+This emergent property allows us to link what is imagined to what already exists – through the construction of an analogy – and thus implicitly recollect additional information about the possible uses of an object.
+That’s when problem learning occurs.

 To sum it up, problem-learning is the process by which one can move from an ill-defined goal to a framing strategy passing through multiple stages of imagination and analogical reasoning.